-A toolbar resides in the frame at the top of a window—below or integrated with the title bar—and provides convenient access to frequently used commands and features within an app window.
-The toolbars in Mail, for example, include the commands people use most often as they view, compose, and manage email.
+A toolbar provides convenient access to frequently used commands and features, and resides in the frame at the top of a window, either below or integrated with the title bar.
+In Pages, for example, the toolbar includes the commands people use most often as they view, create, and collaborate on documents.

 For developer guidance, see NSToolbar.

-The elements within a toolbar are considered toolbar items and consist of either image buttons or specific system controls that are optimized for use in the toolbar.
+The elements within a toolbar are called toolbar items and consist of either image buttons or specific system controls that are optimized for use in the toolbar.

 Consider using translucency when content flows beneath a toolbar.
 Translucency creates a sense of depth and context.
 A toolbar automatically adopts translucency when placed above a scroll view or when the window is configured as a full-size content view.
 For developer guidance, see NSFullSizeContentViewWindowMask.
 For related design guidance, see Translucency.